AndyS1mpson/andys1mpson/README.md

 <h3>📝 A little bit about me: </h3>

-I almost graduated from Saint-Petersburg State University.
+I graduated from St. Petersburg State University with a bachelor's degree in Fundamental Computer Science and Information Technology.
 Also I work as a Software Engineer using Python

 My work places:
 - 💼 Ex: Junior Backend Developer at _DEERC_